njaard/sonnerie/README.md

 You may continue to read and modify your sonnerie database by the command line or even via another concurrently-running `sonnerie-serve`s.

-`sonnerie-serve` is always "unsafe unchecked", meaning that if the format you specify is not the same as the existing value for that key, you will get corruptions.

 An alternate approach is to use "sshfs" to mount the database remotely.
 This approach is very performant because only compressed data goes through the network